tonethar/IGME-230-GDD-2017-Fall/weekly/Week-09-Notes.md

 - https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-9.md

 ## II.
 GIF Finder
 We will be going over the functionality and some code on the GIF Finder homework, which addresses Web services.
+We will discuss:

+- what a web service is.
+- how to connect to a web service, pass arguments to it, and download a response, and parse the results.
+- how to import the jQuery library, and utilize [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/)

 ## III.
 Chibi Matching
 The Chibi Matching homework touches on the following: